Liberty Seated Half Dollars

 WB-5

-Original $1550 New January 14!
-Early San Francisco Strike, Crusty Original and Near-Choice, Fully Struck, Sooner Collection.
+Original $1550 Early San Francisco Strike, Crusty Original and Near-Choice, Fully Struck, Sooner Collection.
 A freshly graded example of the important second year Liberty Seated issue at the San Francisco Mint.
 The Sooner Collection is releasing a previous acquired 1856-S example that is strictly original and conservatively graded.
 Thick crusty gray patina covers both sides along with a generous amount of "dirt" in the protected areas.
 Strike is complete and pleasing.
 One does not often see this date come so well preserved.
 My first thought was a CAC submission given the crusty toning and near AU wear.
 However there is an old rim bruise by the Lioberty cap that precludes a full Choice rating and probably would negative a CAC green bean.
 Otherwise, this offering is very solid for the grade.
 Housed in PCGS Gen 6.1 (2020-2021) holder.
 Housed in PCGS Gen 6.1 (2015-2020) holder.

 Seated 50C 1857O 1857-O